5 Common Spring Tree Pests to Watch for in 2024: Identification and Prevention

 Chewed and ragged leaves are the symptoms of cankerworm infestation, causing sudden and unsightly damage in late April through mid-May.
 However, the biggest problem is the stress brought on by leaf loss at a time when leaves are essential for nutrients for tree growth.

 Caterpillars vary in color from green to black.
-When full-grown, they are approximately one inch long.
+When fully grown, they are approximately one inch long.
 Because of their small size, the pests are easily blown from tree to tree and property to property.

 Remember, it can be difficult for a non-arborist to correctly identify pests.
 As it is easy to make a costly mistake, it is usually best to rely on an expert to care for tree health.

 Early spring is the perfect time to get a head start on making sure your trees are healthy.
-Make sure your trees are ready to thrive in the coming growing season — call Arborist Now to schedule an inspection of your valuable trees and shrubs for pest infestation and.
+Make sure your trees are ready to thrive in the coming growing season—call Arborist Now to schedule an inspection of your valuable trees and shrubs for pest infestation.
 We provide superior tree care in San Francisco and surrounding areas.